Koopman operator-based model reduction for switched-system control of PDEs: Preliminaries

-where $ \boldsymbol{\eta} = B \,(\Xi^{*})^{-1} $.
-The $ \ell^{\mathsf{th}}$ column vector of the matrix $ \boldsymbol{\eta} $ thus represents the Koopman mode $ \eta_{\ell} $.
-With this, we can evaluate the dynamical system using the eigenvalues, eigenfunctions, and modes computed from data.
-The accuracy of this approximation depends strongly on the set of basis functions. \begin{remark} The decomposition of the Koopman operator into eigenvalues, eigenfunctions, and modes is commonly used to analyze the system dynamics as well as predict the future state.
-In the situation we are presenting here, we can pursue an even simpler approach and obtain the update for the observable $z$ directly using $K$:
+where $^+$ denotes the pseudoinverse.
+The matrix $ K $ can be viewed as a finite-dimensional approximation of the Koopman operator. \begin{remark} The decomposition of the Koopman operator into modes, eigenvalues and eigenfunctions is commonly used to analyze the system dynamics as well as predict the future state.
+In the situation we are presenting here, we can pursue an even simpler approach and obtain the discrete-time update for the observable $z$ directly using $K$: